LivelyDismay/Learn-To-Mod/lessons/Creating COBJs.md

 In case you aren't aware, I am just...incredibly lazy.
 Seriously.
 I find the laziest possible way to do things, because they're fast and they work for me.
 So let's be lazy together.

 Type `06033905` into the FormID search bar in the top left and press Enter.
-You'll jump down to the record for the grenaes.
+You'll jump down to the record for the grenades.
 ![alt text](https://github.com/LivelyDismay/Learn-To-Mod/blob/6cfadd95684d94ee42c561d4422ec856086d7031/images/cobj4.png)

 Right click the record in the left pane and select `Copy as override into...`